-- ◆ CERs shall only be issued for a crediting period starting after the date of registration of a CDM project activity.
-[CP/2001/13/Ad2, p23 para12] - ◆ Project participants select a crediting period for a proposed project activity from one of the following alternative approaches
+- CERs shall only be issued for a crediting period starting after the date of registration of a CDM project activity.
+[CP/2001/13/Ad2, p23 para12] - Project participants select a crediting period for a proposed project activity from one of the following alternative approaches

-[CDM M&P, p37 para49]: - A maximum of 7 years which may be renewed at most 2 times. - ⇒ For each renewal, a DOE determines and informs the EB that the original project baseline is still valid or has been updated taking account of new data where applicable. - A maximum of 10 years with no option of renewal.
+[CDM M&P, p37 para49] :

+- Provide a straight of a straight of a straight of a straight of the straight o - ⇒For each renewal, a DOE determines and informs the EB that the original project baseline is still valid or has been updated taking account of new data where applicable. - A maximum of 10 years with no option of renewal.